-AFTR/MSSN 721 Seminar in African Traditional Religions 3 Credits
+MSSN 721 Seminar in African Traditional Religions

-A study of African traditional religious beliefs with its history and the development of effective strategies for Christian witness.
+Astudy of African traditional religious beliefs with its history and the development of effective strategies for Christian witness.
 A special focus will be played on the Christology among various tribes and Seventh-day Adventist understanding and application of mission and ministry.